 4. What piece of music, song, hymn, etc. are you diggin’ right now?

 A tune written for the pipes, Highland Cathedral.
 Can't get it out of my head and I don't want to.
-I can't seem to recall how to embed a video, but if you love bagpipes, visit the link.
+I can't seem to recall how to embed a video, but if you love bagpipes, visit the link.5.
+Use the following words in a sentence (or two): Tangle, dribble, hook, Panda, shark, smile, worry, island.

 The Panda and shark tangled about who would be voted off the island, unable to come to terms about which competitor had the best hook shot and who was most guilty of dribbling during the basketball competition.
 The Panda did not worry, however, smiling with the knowledge that immunity would trump home-court advantage.